Sorry, you need to enable JavaScript to visit this website.

 Media literacy and online safety through formal education

-The relevant Ministries of Education of the Sarajevo Canton have been successfully cooperating with the Faculty of Political Sciences of the University of Sarajevo for a number of years on the development and implementation of media and information literacy in educational institutions in the area of the Canton of Sarajevo.
+The Ministries of Education of the Sarajevo Canton have been successfully cooperating with the Faculty of Political Sciences of the University of Sarajevo for a number of years on the development and implementation of media and information literacy in educational institutions in the area of the Canton of Sarajevo.

 Promoting media literacy and online safety through non-formal and informal learning